 By introducing car parking charge notices, we hope to ensure we have a genuine deterrent for people who persistently park in disability spaces or parked in such a way which seriously impairs the safe passage of pedestrians and vehicles around the site.

 Patients and visitors can park their cars using a ‘pay on foot’ system similar to those used in many shopping centres.
 These machines are located at:

 Drivers should collect a ticket from a machine on entering one of the barrier car parks and then find a parking space before going into the hospital.
 Before leaving, they will need to make a payment at one of the machines located at various car parks around the hospital.

 The main patient and visitors car parks are at the south end of the site (turn right from the main entrance road).

 We have also tried to make the ‘pay on foot’ system fairer for drivers dropping patients and visitors off at the hospital, so the first 20-minutes parking is free of charge.

 At the start of every year we have an obligation to review car parking charges and this process is on-going.
 We always welcome comments about ways we can improve car parking and will take all feedback into consideration.

 The money raised from car parking charges supports the significant costs of running, maintaining and securing our hospitals car parks and meets costs in line with increased inflation.
 Any additional funds raised are reinvested back into the trust for frontline services.
-Over the next two years we will invest an additional £600,000 on improving car parking facilities at South Tees Hospitals NHS Foundation Trust.

 Please can patients/visitors (including blue disabled badge holders) note that they cannot park on the double red lines around the trust as these areas must be kept clear for emergency access.